umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 - Confined H<sub>2</sub>, nuclear quantum effects
 - Reactivity and polymorphism
 - Pressure–temperature phase diagram of small molecules
-- Synthesis and characterization of new functional materials
+- Synthesis and structural characterization of new compounds
+- Materials for energy applications
-- In-situ and kinetics studies
+# - In-situ and kinetics studies